CONFEST-2026/confest-2026.github.io/qestformats/call-for-papers.md

 subnav: qestformats
 ---

-QEST + FORMATS
+## QEST + FORMATS

-Here is the cfp
+The Call for Papers will be provided here in due time.